COP26 scorecard: Summit leaves the heavy lifting for later

 The pledges were “a complement to, not a replacement for, multilateral negotiations,” says Bob Ward, director of policy at the Grantham Research Institute for Climate Change and the Environment at the London School of Economics.

-These sideline initiatives could prove helpful in lighting a path forward for countries that, under the Glasgow agreement, will be asked again next year to set more ambitious targets for decarbonizing their economies, says Mr. Ward.
+These sideline initiatives could prove helpful in lighting a path forward for countries that, under the Glasgow Agreement, will be asked again next year to set more ambitious targets for decarbonizing their economies, says Mr. Ward.
 Voluntary national pledges “are a floor to people to act.
 Once they start taking actions, they realize that they’re not as difficult or expensive as they seem.”

 Yet as climate scientists pored over the promises made in Glasgow, doubts remain over whether the United States, the second largest emitter after China, will follow through.
 President Joe Biden came to COP26 promising decisive action while engaged in a drawn-out fight at home over passing legislation to support his climate agenda.